kube-ci/docs/docs/guides/engine/basics/manual_trigger.md

 # Manual Trigger

 This tutorial will show you how to trigger a Workflow manually.
+There are two possible triggering scenarios:

+- `workflow.spec.triggers` empty: You can trigger such workflows only using manual trigger.
+For that you should leave `trigger.spec.request` empty.
+- `workflow.spec.triggers` not empty: Your `trigger.spec.request` object must satisfy one of `workflow.spec.triggers`.
+You can also leave `trigger.spec.request` empty, but `envFromPath` will set to empty in that case.

-Here, we will use the same workflow used in previous [serial-execution](serial_execution.md) example, but trigger it without creating any ConfigMap.
+Here, we will use the same workflow used in previous [hello-world](hello_world.md) example, but trigger it without creating any ConfigMap.
 Note that, for force trigger we have to set `allowManualTrigger` to true.

 Before we start, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).
-Now, install KubeCI engine in your cluster following the steps [here](/docs/setup/install.md).
+Now, install KubeCI engine in your cluster following the steps [here](/docs/setup/engine/install.md).

 To keep things isolated, we are going to use a separate namespace called `demo` throughout this tutorial.